ChromiaProject/postchain-eif/doc/contract/scripts.md

 - **deploy:recovery**: Deploys the RecoveryContract contract
 - **setBlockchainRid:recovery**: Sets the blockchain RID for a RecoveryContract contract
+- **finalizeBlockchainRid:recovery**: Finalizes the blockchain RID for a RecoveryContract contract

 ## Transaction Submitter Scripts